marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-* Fall 2023: glad to take part in, and give a short talk at, the Flatiron Institute’s upcoming second workshop on Measure Transport, Sampling, and Diffusions!
+* Fall 2023: glad to take part in the Flatiron Institute’s upcoming second workshop on Measure Transport, Sampling, and Diffusions!

 * Fall 2023: Some work on choosing data-dependent base distributions for continuous-time flows!
 [Stochastic interpolants with data-dependent couplings](https://arxiv.org/abs/2310.03725) (preprint), work with Michael Albergo, Nick Boffi, Rajesh Ranganath, and Eric Vanden-Eijnden!